 The COVID-19 Outbreak has caused psychological distress to healthcare workers.
 Healthcare workers are experiencing high levels of stress and burnout.
+The rise in stress and burnout can trigger PTSD in healthcare workers.
 As the COVID-19 Pandemic races through the country, some workers may become traumatized.
 The COVID-19 Pandemic can leave medical staff with poor mental health outcomes.
 These poor mental health outcomes could express themselves as depression symptoms, physical symptoms, psychological impact, and posttraumatic stress disorder.

 Mental health impact on healthcare workers can result in a shortage of nurses, technicians, and doctors.
 Healthcare and medical workers deserve our respect, but also good mental health treatment.
 Stress management and professional mental healthcare go a long way toward preventing, lessening, and managing this stress and trauma.

-If you are a frontline health workers right now, primarily if they work with a COVID-19 patient, you are going through an experience that not many can understand.
+If you are a frontline health worker right now, especially if you work with COVID-19 patients, you are going through an experience that not many can understand.
 It is important to remember that working with a COVID-19 patient is not easy Putting on and off protective equipment, avoiding direct contact with COVID-19, hospital settings, hospital staff, and using experimental medicine can lead to symptoms of depression and symptoms of anxiety.

 Health care workers feel like they are postponing the inevitable.
 Sometimes they can feel like no matter what they do; their patient will die.
 The health care workers can also experience paranoia and symptoms of anxiety due to the fear of COVID-19 infection due to direct contact with a COVID-19 patient.
 The stress and paranoia of direct contact can be more than enough to stress out a nurse.
 The pressure and the trauma of being overworked can overwhelm the medical staff.